DevExpress-Examples/XAF_Security_E4908/XPO/ASP.NetCore/Blazor.ServerSide/Readme.md

 }
 ```

 [Index.razor](Pages/Index.razor) is the main page.
-It configures the [Blazor Data Grid](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDataGrid-1) and also allows user to log out.
+It configures the [Blazor Data Grid](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDataGrid-1) and allows a user to log out.

-The `OnInitialized` method creates an ObjectSpace instance and gets Employee and Department objects.
+The `OnInitialized` method creates an ObjectSpace instance and gets `Employee` and `Department` objects.

 ```csharp
 protected override void OnInitialized() {